kt-eller/help-pages/pages/viewing-470-data.md

 - State and Local Procurement Restrictions
     - Yes/No

-#### Consultants
+### Consultants
 Displays the Consultants listed on the Form 470.

-#### Documents
+### Documents
 This tab contains the document from the official USAC website.
-This is useful for people and organizations that want to see information that is not selected as really important by Broadband Hub.
+This is useful for people and organizations that want to see information that is not selected as really important by BroadbandHub.
 This tab also includes the RFPs and Associated Form 471 Documents for Form 470 applications that have already been decided.

 Documents contains:
 - Original Form 470